Theory of coupled neuronal-synaptic dynamics: Model

-where $k$ is the sign and strength of the plasticity, describing Hebbian or anti-Hebbian plasticity for ${k > 0}$ or ${k < 0}$, respectively; and $p$ is the synaptic time constant in units in which the neuronal time constant is one.
-Our analysis holds for all $p \geq 0$, though a reasonable constraint from biology is $p > 1$ since synaptic dynamics are unlikely to be faster than neuronal dynamics.
-Importantly, we do not require $p \gg 1$.
-Eqs.~\ref{eq:x_dynamics},~\ref{eq:sum},~and~\ref{eq:A_dynamics} describe a system of coupled neuronal-synaptic dynamics with parameters $g$, $k$, and $p$.
-The full set of dynamic variables consists of the $N$ neuronal variables $\bm{x}(t)$ and $N^2$ fluctuating couplings $\bm{A}(t)$.
-We study their collective dynamics as a function of $g$, $k$, and $p$ in the thermodynamic limit, ${N \rightarrow \infty}$.
-The system is visualized in Fig.~\ref{fig:microscopic}.
+where $k$ is the sign and strength of the plasticity, which is Hebbian or anti-Hebbian for ${k > 0}$ or ${k < 0}$, respectively; and $p$ is the synaptic decay timescale in units in which the neuronal decay timescale is unity.
+We do not require $p \gg 1$, though a reasonable constraint from biology is $p > 1$ since the synaptic timescale is unlikely to be shorter than the neuronal timescale.
+The couplings $\bm{W}(t)$ include self-connections (on-diagonals) with the same dynamics as non-self-connections (off-diagonals).
+However, the effect of these self-connections on each neuron is $\sim 1/\sqrt{N}$, and thus is negligible as $N\rightarrow \infty$.
+The full set of dynamic variables comprises the $N$ neurons, ${x}_i(t)$, and $N^2$ fluctuating couplings, ${A}_{ij}(t)$.
+We study their collective dynamics as a function of $g$, $k$, and $p$ as $N \rightarrow \infty$ [Fig.~\ref{fig:phase-diagram}(a)].